 Packer L, Witt EH, Tritschler HJ.
 Alpha-lipoic acid as a biological antioxidant.
 Free Rad Bio Med.
 1995;19(2):227-250.

-Rakel D. Rakel Integrative Medicine, 3rd ed.
-Philadelphia, PA: Saunders, An Imprint of Elsevier; 2012.
+Rakel D. Rakel Integrative Medicine.
+3rd ed.
+Philadelphia, PA: Elsevier Saunders; 2012.

 Ziegler D, Gries FA.
 Alpha-lipoic acid in the treatment of diabetic peripheral and cardiac autonomic neuropathy.
 Diabetes.
 1997;46 (suppl 2):S62-66.

 Ziegler D, Reljanovic M, Mehnert H, Gries FA.
 Alpha-lipoic acid in the treatment of diabetic polyneuropathy in Germany: current evidence from clinical trials.
 Exp Clin Endocrinol Diabetes.
 1999;107(7):421-430.

 - Steven D. Ehrlich, NMD, Solutions Acupuncture, a private practice specializing in complementary and alternative medicine, Phoenix, AZ.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by the A.D.A.M Editorial team.